Abstract

 Vertex AI Demand Forecasting

-With a structured, proprietary data lake established, we deployed an automated integration with Google Vertex AI.
-Nightly pipelines push sales history and BOM requirements to BigQuery.
-Vertex AI Tabular workflows train probabilistic models utilizing local Utah economic/climate signals, writing a P90 demand forecast directly back into the ERPNext Material Request logic.
-What used to be a 3-day manual Excel process is now continuously calculated with zero-latency inference.
+With a structured, proprietary data lake established on the client's localized database, we activated the Demand Forecasting module.
+Automated pipelines push sales history and BOM requirements to BigQuery.
+Vertex AI Tabular workflows train probabilistic models utilizing local Utah economic vectors, writing a P90 demand forecast directly back into the core ERP logic.
+What used to be a 3-day manual Excel process is now continuously inferred.